Revolutionizing the member experience

 Contact Us

-Type One Fitness and Type One, Inc. recent 2024 accolades
+Type One Fitness and Type One, Inc. – Recent Accolades and Impact

 Type One Fitness and Type One, Inc. have been celebrated for their impactful contributions to the community and unwavering commitment to supporting individuals with type 1 diabetes (T1D).
 Recently, Type One, Inc. was honored with the prestigious Rising Star Award from the Norwell Chamber of Commerce, recognizing its rapid growth, innovative programs, and significant community impact.
 This recognition underscores their dedication to enhancing lives through comprehensive health, fitness, and educational initiatives.